candyyetszyu/DH_Dataset_Mahua_word_embeddings/README.md

 A key research challenge is how to tokenize and analyze the concept of "humanism," which appears in various Chinese translations (e.g., renwen zhuyi, rendao zhuyi, renben zhuyi).
 In the journal Chao Foon, writers may use alternative terms containing "ren" (human/person).
 To address this, the project leverages BERT and other word embedding models to better capture contextual meanings and semantic nuances.

+## Funding Statement

+This research, as part of the Early Career Scheme (ECS) project, “Visualizing Keywords in Malaysian-Chinese Literary History via Digital Humanities Methods," was funded by the Research Grants Council (RGC) of the Hong Kong Special Administrative Region, China, under Grant No. 27609122.

 ## Submission Context

 This dataset will be submitted for: